Facility Search Criteria Help

 Search for facilities that reported specific categories of air pollutants:

 Search for facilities reporting air emissions to NEI for a particular pollutant(s).
 Enter at least one character.
 Select a pollutant from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.

 Search for facilities that have reported air releases greater than or equal to a specific amount (in tons).
 An NEI Emission Category or NEI Pollutant must also be selected to search on emission amount.
 To enter a custom amount, select "Enter a custom amount" from the dropdown.
 A Custom Amount box will appear.
 Enter a whole number into the Custom Amount box.